-You can do additional research on this field in the Vault Career Guide to Education.
+You can do additional research on this field in the Firsthand Career Guide to Education.

 Find co-curricular and/or summer opportunities to work directly with students through tutoring, mentoring or advising positions.
 Princeton provides opportunities to work with student populations and subject material from preK through higher education.

 In addition to building experience, use these opportunities to start to identify your preferred educational environment and student population.
 No matter what type of role you are pursuing, having work experience in the classroom or academic settings is helpful background for education careers.

 You should also consider taking classes relating to education policy.

 The peak season for recruitment in preK-12 and non-teaching university roles is the spring, with most schools looking to hire new teachers and staff before the next school year begins.
 Openings may also be posted throughout the year.

 One exception is education-related, post-graduation service fellowship programs that place graduating seniors in preK-12 settings.
 Some of these opportunities, including the Fulbright English Teaching Assistant Program, have much earlier application deadlines in the summer or early fall.